 The airport’s team continues to increase concessions, bringing more of the local flavor and culture to TPA.
 The expansion project, which has received $194 million from Gov. Rick Scott, is also slated to connect to regional public transportation, to create an additional terminal with domestic and international gates, and to increase opportunities for commercial development near the airport.

 TPA continues to rank as one of the best aviation facilities in the world and as a preferred location for business travelers, due to its attention to the customer experience, high-quality amenities, and ease of navigation.
-In their October 2013 issue, Travel + Leisure magazine ranked Tampa International the 2nd best airport in the United States.
+TPA has raked in the accolades over the past several year.
+Travel + Leisure magazine ranked TPA the 2nd best airport in the United States.
 The Airports Council International (ACI) also ranked TPA the 2nd best airport in North America and the 5th best airport globally in the 15 to 25 million passenger category based on customer satisfaction.
-A CNNgo.com poll named Tampa International as the 6th “most loved” airport in the world, and it was the only North American airport to make the list.
+A CNNgo.com poll named TPA as the 6th “most loved” airport in the world, and it was the only North American airport to make the list.
 Tampa International also found itself at #2 for the Best Airports in America: Reader’s Choice Awards, according to Condé Nast.